 Keeping a set of basic EPP supplies ready for travel, as well as a set that always stays at home in my sewing space, works best for me.
 It allows me to freely pick up a WIP and take it on the road, as well as easily resume a WIP I’ve been working on at home.
 Win-win.

-What to Expect Next Week
+What to Expect in the Next Section

 I know that was a lot, but I hope that you have learned about a few new supplies or reconsidered a few you already knew about that might serve you well in your EPP stitching journey.

-Next week we will dive into some of the tips and tricks that have revolutionized my EPP basting life.
+In the next section, EPP Pro: Basting with Brilliance, we will dive into some of the tips and tricks that have revolutionized my EPP basting life.
 (Sounds wild and crazy right?)